Donald Walter Cameron of Lochiel: Career

 Cameron was commissioned as an officer in the Grenadier Guards on 5 September 1896, and promoted to lieutenant on 8 September 1898.
 He served in South Africa 1899-1900 during the Second Boer War, where he was part of the Kimberley relief force, and was wounded at the Battle of Belmont (November 1899).
+In 1901 he served as ADC to the Governor of Madras (Lord Ampthill) in India.
 He was in South Africa for the end of the war, and was invalided home in July 1902, when he left Cape Town on the SS Canada, returning to Southampton.
 Lochiel was back with his regiment the same month and promoted to Captain.

 In 1914, Lochiel (who was then commanding officer of the 3rd Reserve Battalion of the Queen's Own Cameron Highlanders) was asked by Field Marshal Herbert Kitchener, 1st Earl Kitchener to raise several battalions of infantry; Lochiel agreed, on the condition that he would be Colonel; one of these became the 5th Service Battalion of the regiment, which saw distinguished service on the western front as part of the 9th (Scottish) Division.
 His brothers, Allan and Archibald Cameron, also served in the Cameron Highlanders but were both killed in 1914 and 1917.
 Their deaths and those of the many others serving under his command deeply affected him.
 He was invalided home, but resumed command of the 3rd Battalion in January 1918, when it was in Ireland.

-From 1920 to 1936, he was aide-de-camp (ADC) to King George V. He was invested as a Knight of the Order of the Thistle (KT) in 1934, being the first non-peer, or baronet, to receive that honour.
+From 1920 to 1936, he was aide-de-camp (ADC) to King George V. He was invested as a Knight of the Order of the Thistle (KT) in 1934, being the first non-peer or baronet to receive that honour.
 He held the office of Lord Lieutenant of Inverness-shire from 1939 until his death in 1951.
 On 1 February 1941, Lochiel was appointed Commander, Inverness Group of the Home Guard.